ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

 To get people prepared, I had them to (1) install R, (2) install a C compiler, (3) install {devtools}, and then (4) use `devtools::install_github("grunwaldlab/poppr@candidate-1.1")`.

 My question to you: how do you think that went over?
 If the answer is: it was a success, then you are correct!
 But there is a big caveat to this success: it was only because I had asked each of the >40 participants to email me the results of their installation and then I would troubleshoot these installations via email several weeks before the workshop.
-**If the r-universe had existed back then**, I would have been able to tell people to (1) install R and (2) run `install.packages("poppr", repos = c("https://zkamvar.r-universe.dev", getOptions("repos")))` without having them to wonder why they needed a C compiler (or what it was) and why they needed {devtools}.
+**If the R-universe had existed back then**, I would have been able to tell people to (1) install R and (2) run `install.packages("poppr", repos = c("https://zkamvar.r-universe.dev", getOptions("repos")))` without having them to wonder why they needed a C compiler (or what it was) and why they needed {devtools}.

-It's very hard to overstate just how much benefit the r-universe provides to the R community.
+It's very hard to overstate just how much benefit the R-universe provides to the R community.
 It allows developers to rapidly deploy testing versions of their packages to their user-base for feedback, and it is one of the main reasons that we are able to easily maintain [The Carpentries Workbench](https://carpentries.github.io/workbench).
 And there are many other benefits that I haven't even mentioned here such as public APIs to get system dependencies, lightweight HTML manuals, articles, and more!
 So, thank you to rOpenSci for providing and continuing to support this work.